ingram1107/zettel-notes/lit/@Marshall2015.md

 **Note**: Marshall concluded that the fall USSR was due to the combination effects of its overstretch, poor financial management, not people-oriented economic system, and the defeat in Afghanistan.

+## China

+Coming to the geography of China, it adapts the attack as defence strategy same as Russia to reach natural barriers like Tibet Plateau, Gobi Desert, and Xinjiang in order to protect its heartland, North China Plain, lies between the Yellow River and Yangtze River with rich agriculture.
+Especially the Tibet Plateau, it plays an important role in fixing China geopolitical problem, such that its annexation avoid major powers like India to move in and threaten Chinese heartland.
+Tibet Plateau gives a height advantage and the control of sources of Yellow River, Yangtze River, and Mekong River to any player to project their power.
+Gobi Desert, though historically a troublesome terrain for Chinese dynasties to deal with nomad threats, has become a buffer as any huge mobilisation can be detected in early stage due to the advancement of modern reconnaissance.
+Add into difficulty to the aggressors, there are few roads for heavy armour manoeuvre and few habitable areas which imposes a long supply lines for them to enter Inner Mongolia.
+To further secure its geopolitical position, China tries to pull Mongolia into its sphere of influence via trading with the benefits of getting its minerals.
+This left two geopolitical weakness on the North of China: Russia's Far East and Kazakhstan.
+Though Russia and China have become good partners to resist United States' military powers, it is in nature an alliance of convenience.
+In fact, due to the sanctions, Russia becomes the junior partner of China, and its Far East increasingly falls into the influence of China as the continuous migration Manchuria residents into the Far East.
+Now coming to the border with Kazakhstan, it is simply not a threat as Kazakh and Russian don't impose a significant threat to China since attacking it requires long supply line from Russia even though there are weak spots in between deserts and mountains.
+Xinjiang now acts as a buffer to the heartland, albeit its turbulence nature due to its Muslim Uighur population resistance to the integration.
+But China is nervous about the possible independence of Xinjiang since it has plenty of fossil fuel resources and nuclear testing sites, and it is a key of "One Belt, One Road" initiative connecting to its deep-water naval base in Gwadar, Pakistan.
+Looking to the south, the border is secure by Burma's mountainous terrain and Laos's hilly juggle that are difficult to launch a massive military campaign from there.
+The border with Vietnam remains a manageable problem for China as it doesn't provide many geography features to protect Vietnam from army aggression as Chinese military powers grow.

+**Note**: Vietnam has to either cling to US to seek protection from China or get close to China to avoid possible clashes.

+As the Western powers, primarily the British Empire and Russia Tsardom, came into contact with China, coastal cities become increasingly important due to switching focus on agriculture to trading.
+After decades of development, there is a wide wealth and life quality gap between the coastland and inland cities.
+More depressing fortune for the latter cities that lies on rich soils, 40% of arable land are polluted or has thinning topsoil suitable for farming due to industrialisation efforts, which could threaten the food production in China.
+This is an undesirable but at the same time necessary measurement taken by the Chinese government due to one sole factor: Its burden to govern over 1.4 billion people.
+If the unity of the whole country doesn't be enforced, China may crumble like its historical predecessors.
+Thus, the integration of territories consists of minorities and the promise of economic progress must be prioritised over autonomous local decision-making and democracy.
+The former could be seen from the Community Party of China (CPC) incorporation of Tibet assets by bring in modern infrastructures, such as railway system and highway, into the plateau, which also attracts immigration from Han people into the region.
+It's the same case as in Manchuria (where the Machu people have been successfully integrated into China) and Xinjiang.
+But just like in Xinjiang, this could escalate the ethnic tensions there amid increasing appearance of Han people and their cultural domination in the region and eventually explodes into ethic conflicts like Uighur unrest in 2018.
+Coming back to the economic progression, if CPC can't keep up with their promise to grow their economy, resulting in a stagnant economy, the conflicts between the countryside and urban will resurface, and the resentment over the government may rise across the country.

+Nevertheless, the security over the land makes China confident in focusing its efforts to develop its blue-water navy in order to project power other than its coastline, that is guarded by green-water navy.
+Its ambition can be seen on its claims over the Ten Dash Line (includes Taiwan) with the purpose to control the most important passageway in South China Sea albeit at the cost of reefing the relationship with its maritime South East Asia (SEA) neighbours.
+The author predicts that China could rival US naval power in 2045.